III A Man

 Their research adding each other, they stand on a linked, equal, balanced and cooperating level.

-As existential value it is based on equity and justice with the rule of law.
+It abhors segregation.
+It is based on equity and justice with the rule of law.

-2c5) Professional standards are guidelines of state of the art field knowledge and praxis.
+2f5) Professional standards are guidelines of state of the art field knowledge and praxis.

 III A 3 Constitution